My second favorite season (after autumn, of course) and my final installment in my seasonal guides: spring in Korea!

 Uljin is apparently famous for its snow crab!
 I’ve never been to that area of Korea, but the festival sounds fun, especially if you love seafood.
 There’s even a snow crab eating competition.

 Yeongdeok Snow Crab Festival (영덕대게축제) | (Early March)

 Yeongdeok is another snow crab festival, and it’s a bit later in the month.
 If you miss Uljin’s, you can always try Yeongdeok’s.

 Celebrate all things bamboo at this festival!
 Here’s my post on visiting Damyang in general.
 The forest is the main attraction, but while you’re visiting you can go see Meta Provence and check out their big spa.

 The festival is to celebrate green tea!
 I have a whole guide on how to visit Boseong here.
-It’s basically the book tickets to the festival heremain place where green tea is produced in Korea.
+It’s basically the main place where green tea is produced in Korea.
 If you’re coming from Seoul or Busan, you can.